What is Social Studies about?

 Managing self

-- develop increasing responsibility for managing own learning and choice (for example, when using Social Studies inquiry frameworks)
+- develop increasing responsibility for managing own learning and choice — such as when using Social Studies inquiry frameworks

 - manage hauora, particularly in the context of challenging social issues